How Can We Help?

 …making suggestions about the story and action, while keeping in mind the authority of players over their characters and the responsibility of the Storyteller to occasionally make trouble.

 These responsibilities expand on the ones in the core rule books and help to clarify what is expected of our staff and players.

-- As “Your Only Trigger Warning” cautions (located above on the same page), Eternal Noire’s story is very much back to the roots of the horror game we are playing.
-STs will give a warning at the beginning of a scene and you may choose to leave before it begins or participate.
+- Scene Attendance is optional.
+As “Content Warning” cautions (located above on the same page), Eternal Noire’s story is very much back to the roots of the horror game we are playing.
+STs may be approached privately at the beginning of a scene and you may choose to leave before it begins or participate.

-- All scenes will follow ICA=ICC, so be aware of your choices.
+- All scenes will follow In Character Actions = In Character Consequences (ICA=ICC), so be aware of your choices.